ropensci/roweb/tutorials/rinat_tutorial.md

 `rinat` is an R wrapper for iNaturalist APIs for accessing the observations.
-The Detailed documentation of API is available on [iNaturlaist website](http://www.inaturalist.org/pages/api+reference) and is part of our larger species occurence searching packages [SPOCC](http://github.com/ropensci/spocc)
+Detailed documentation of API is available on [iNaturlaist website](http://www.inaturalist.org/pages/api+reference) and is part of our larger species occurence searching package [SPOCC](http://github.com/ropensci/spocc)

 <section id="installation">